 I’m quoted lots in this Playboy article by Leigh Kunkel, on suicide and the inevitable ensuing blame game, usually focused on “evil females”.
 Link HERE

-5L smelled.
+5L always smelled.
 Not a window opened.
-The odor was hard to specify: bad over-microwaved decaf coffee (there was no regular), bad over-medicated breath, sagging adult diaper urine, BO, the residue of bad meals, shit stained sheets dumped in hampers spread around the unit and emptied maybe once per day, if that.
+The odor was hard to specify: bad over-microwaved decaf coffee (no regular, except for staff), bad over-medicated breath, sagging adult diaper urine, BO, the residue of bad meals, shit stained sheets dumped in hampers spread around the unit and emptied maybe once per day, if that.
 There were five things people always wanted to do.
 Smoke (it wasn’t allowed).
 Shave (it was, with staff standby).
 Shower.
 Make a free call.
 Watch “Fried Green Tomatoes” on the VCR in the day room.
 Rarely, people asked to read their chart.
-This always caused commotion.
+This caused commotion.
 They would be told they couldn’t.
 They would insist, it was their chart, they had a right.
 The doctor would be called.
 They would be told no again.
-Maybe once or twice in 20 years a patient prevailed—the chart, in a sky blue plastic binder, was given to them.
+Maybe once or twice in 20 years a patient prevailed—the chart, in a sky-blue plastic binder, was given to them.
 It wasn’t what they bargained for.
 Most likely, it was boring.
 It caused no disquiet.
 The words meant nothing.
 They couldn’t see themselves in the words.

 The term you heard more than any other was “inappropriate.”
 People coughed inappropriately.
 They microwaved inappropriately.
 They changed the channels on the TV inappropriately.
 They listened to music on their headphones inappropriately loudly.
 They loitered around the nurse’s station inappropriately.
 They put lipstick on inappropriately.
 This was a land of inappropriateness.
 People weren’t so much ill.
-They were naughty—or so they were led to believe.
+They were naughty—or so they were told.
 They were bad.
 What they were missing, what was absent from them, was shame.
-They had no “governor.”
+They had no governor.

 The very first writing I ever did was this: hunkering down in my lonely but safe upstairs bedroom, and imagining new lyrics to Beatles tunes.
 By kindergarten I knew the words to virtually every song.
 I had this ancient, single-unit stereo with hinged speakers attached to the side and a drop down turntable.
 I don’t recall too many of the songs I rewrote, but one was “For No One.”
 I know Paul sang it.
 But the Beatles, for me, was John.
 Fast forward 10 years.
 I recall exactly where I was, on the night John Lennon died.
 SE 52nd.
 Woodward.
 Portland, Oregon.
 Driving down the street in my green Ford Galaxie.
 The news came over the radio.
 Since then I’ve been through a lot of loss but this was sui generis.
 It gutted me.
 It was the death of everything.
 It was world murder.
 John, I thank you.
 I miss you.
 I’m so grateful.
 You grabbed me by the hair and saved me.
 I’m still here and still listening.